voxpelli/eslint-config/README.md

 ## See also

 * [`voxpelli/ghatemplates`](https://github.com/voxpelli/ghatemplates) – the templates I use with [`ghat`](https://github.com/fregante/ghat) to update GitHub Actions in my projects
-* [`voxpelli/renovate-config-voxpelli`](https://github.com/voxpelli/renovate-config-voxpelli) – the shareable [Renovate setup](https://docs.renovatebot.com/config-presets/) I use in my projects
+* [`voxpelli/renovate-config-voxpelli`](https://github.com/voxpelli/renovate-config-voxpelli) – the shareable [renovate setup](https://docs.renovatebot.com/config-presets/) I use in my projects
 * [`voxpelli/tsconfig`](https://github.com/voxpelli/tsconfig) – the shareable `tsconfig.json` setup I use in my projects